 Here’s a list, if you want a break from all the LSS-inducing commercial jingles, the repetitive Top 20, and the radio shows that turn into white noise.
 We need a little brain food sometimes.
 Make your commute a little more productive with these (smart) tunes and talk shows.

 We get it, you sometimes get dizzy reading stories in moving vehicles.
-So try out podcasts.
-It’s like internet radio.
-Podcasts are usually a series of episodes about a certain topic, which can range from pop culture, news, comedy, to even fiction.
+So why not try podcasts?
+Podcasts are usually a series of radio talk shows, where episodes revolve around a certain topic, ranging from pop culture, to news, comedy, and even fiction.

-So you want to watch a TED Talk but you can’t pull out your phone while walking or in a jeep?
-TED has a podcast where they post audio recordings of their talks and it’s up on Spotify for free.
-Get inspired and educated.
+So you want to watch a TED Talk, but you can’t pull out your phone while walking or on a jeep?
+Well, TED has a podcast where they post audio recordings of their talks, and it’s all up on Spotify for free.
+Get inspired and educated while on the go.

-We don’t need to explain much since the title pretty much says all.
-It’s not so much about the dates and places as it is about strange things and lesser known people we should be thinking about.
-Now you can make it to class with a new fun fact for the day.
+The title pretty much says all.
+It’s less about the dates and places and more about strange facts and the lesser-known people who never made it into our books.
+Make it to class with a new fun fact for the day!

 Loved Queer Eye?
 Well, Fab Five member Jonathan Van Ness has a talk show where he gets curious with an intellectual every week.
 You’ll come out of each episode more informed and more fabulous.
 And it’s all on Spotify for free!
 Can you believe?

 To feel more energized and focused, listen to music with a steady beat or flow.
 It also helps to listen to songs without lyrics, or with lyrics that you’re not familiar with, because when you’re not distracted by the words, you are more inclined to focus on other things.

 We had to put it here.
 Because, well, it’s a meme.
 And it’s out.
 For free.
 On Spotify.
 Be the cool infinitely looping, always studying anime girl you’ve always aspired to be.